Summer Research College 2022

 “The International Relations Summer Research College offers students a unique opportunity to experience the process of doing actual research while allowing them to gain valuable job skills, and preparing them for careers in either academia or the corporate world,” says Mike Tomz, Political Science Professor and Summer Research College Director.

 IR does not offer course credit for SRC.
-You are only eligible to receive the full Summer stipend.
-Students planning to take Summer courses may not enroll in courses that exceed 5 credits and must get prior approval from the SRC faculty member with whom they are working.
+Students are only eligible to receive the full Summer stipend.

 Students may apply for on-campus summer housing—please note that room, board, house dues, and other academic expenses are paid by the student.
 Students are responsible for paying their university summer bill, which will include any other academic expenses incurred.
 To learn more about and apply for summer housing, see the Housing Assignment Services website.